-Information on graduate financial assistance is available in the Graduate Catalogue and through the Office of Financial Aid.
-You can follow the links below to the information online or request a copy of the catalogue from the Office of Graduate Studies at 508.999.8026.
+Information on graduate financial assistance is available in the Graduate Catalog and through the Office of Financial Aid.
+Request a copy of the catalogue from the Office of Graduate Studies at 508.999.8026.

 Tuition and Fees

 The most current information regarding tuition and fees is listed in the online Graduate Catalog.
 You can browse the catalog online or request a copy from the Office of Graduate Studies at (508) 999-8026.